 Is it the drugs she’s on?
 Or is this who Becky really is?
 The character has been modeled on figures from the caterwauling early-’90s indie rock scene.
 The filmmaker claims that the thrashing proto riot grrrl band L7 was one of his key inspirations, but it’s impossible not to look at Becky and think of Courtney Love (whom the filmmaker insists was not an inspiration), because Moss plays her with that kind of megalomaniacal pain-freak grandeur.
 The actress has a new facial expression here: a smile that curls like a snarl.
 It’s magnetic and scary.
 The actor it reminded me of was Divine.

 The Becky we see is the rocker as monster, and though there’s a flagrant fascination to that, we can’t help but wonder if this is going to be the whole damn movie.
 It’s a major chuck of it.
 Yet Perry, the director of “Listen Up Philip” and “Golden Exits,” does have a strategy, a design.
-“Her Smell” is divided into five rambling acts, each introduced by a grainy home movie of the band in its heyday (toasting and mocking their Spin magazine cover, etc.), that catch Becky, over half a dozen years, at key points in her life and career.
+“Her Smell” is divided into five rambling acts, each introduced by a grainy home movie of the band (toasting and mocking their Spin magazine cover, etc.).
+They catch Becky, over half a dozen years, at key points in her life and career.

 Backstage, she’s at her most reckless and dissolute, and in the next episode, set at a recording studio during a session that goes nowhere, she’s at her most sadistic.
 A younger and greener band shows up, the Akergirls — Cassie (Cara Delevigne), Dottie (Dylan Gelula), and Roxie (Ashley Benson) — and it turns out that the label has booked the studio for them.
 The endlessly tinkering Becky has overstayed her welcome.
 She invites the Akergirls to collaborate, which bespeaks a sisterly impulse, but she treats Ali, her own drummer, with such arbitrary disdain that Ali, after what we presume is years of this, stalks out.